10 Ways to promote your book, politely.

-Being flooded with ‘Please read my book’ and ‘check out my new book now’ requests on various forums, I thought it may be time to scribble a few hints for newly self-published authors.
+I get flooded with ‘please read my book’ and ‘check out my new book now’ requests on various social media and online forums.

 Ten Helpful Do And Don’t Hints On How To Promote Your Book Politely